divamkumar/design-patterns-and-principles-in-cpp/src/factory_pattern/README.md

 ## Factory Pattern
+(Link to video which I am using to learn)[https://www.youtube.com/watch?v=ub0DXaeV6hA]

 A design pattern used when we want a function to return one of several different child class objects, which all have the same base class.

 ### Case study